 I completed the trip in 1 hour 45 min, reaching Milano Centrale at 09:45 am.
 The fare was € 19.00, booked three months in advance at www.trenitalia.com.

 I changed at Milano Centrale to a Trenitalia EuroCity train.
 Transfer time was 40 minutes.
 The train’s final destination was Zurich.
 The train from Milan to Zurich follows the main north-south route past the Alps, cutting under the mountains through Gotthard Tunnel.
 I got a tantalising glimpse of Lake Como near Lugano which is the most important city along the way.

 There are a couple of direct trains from Milan to Lucerne.
 But in this case, the train was not headed towards Lucerne.
 So I had to disembark at Arth-Goldau and go on a Swiss train to Lucerne.
 We left Milano Centrale at 10:25 and reached Arth-Goldau at 13:46, three minutes behind schedule.

 The fare for the Milan to Arth-Goldau segment was € 22.
 This was also reserved online at the Trenitalia site, with print-at-home tickets.

 I had a transfer time of just 2 minutes in Arth-Goldau.
 The connecting train was already at the station.
 But I managed to board the train.
 The onward trip to Lucerne was a short one of 33 minutes.
 The fare was SFr 12.80, bought online at www.sbb.ch.

 I had a glance at Lake Lucerne as I neared my last stop and got down at Lucerne Bahnhof at 14:21.
-I concluded my train journey from Florence to Lucerne in 6 hours 21 minutes.
+My train journey from Florence to Lucerne ended in 6 hours 21 minutes.
 Please click here to see the route map.